 At-home Treatment

-Medical treatment is not necessary when it comes to tailbone pain.
-There are a few things to remember every day to treat your tailbone pain without medicine.
-When sitting, keep your back straight against the chair, your knees level with your buttocks and.
-Your shoulders should be relaxed while your feet touch the floor.
+When sitting, keep your back straight against the chair, your knees level with your buttocks and your shoulders relaxed while your feet touch the floor.
 It is best to sit in a position that is comfortable for your posture.
-Overly cushioned or extra hard setting is not ideal for your spine and may worsen tailbone pain.
-A supportive chair with regular cushioning would be a good selection.

-Excessive weight often causes spinal problems.
-Try losing weight by eating healthy, nutritious food.
-By losing weight, the pressure will be relieved of the spine, which would ultimately strip off pain and not cause spinal problems in the future.
+By losing weight, the pressure will be relieved of the spine, which would ultimately get rid of the pain and not cause spinal problems in the future.

 Spinal Decompression Therapy